AOSC-Dev/rust-apt/README.md

 ### *This Crate is Under Active Development*

 This API is not considered stable.
 Breaking changes will happen as the API comes together.
-As `rust-apt` doesn't have a Major, breaking change will be on the Minor.
+As `oma-apt` doesn't have a Major, breaking change will be on the Minor.
 Never on the Patch.

 `src/raw` contains the direct C++ bindings to `libapt-pkg` that are defined in `apt-pkg-c`